puneethsai001/Bank-Transaction-Analysis/README.md

-# 📊💳 Bank Transaction Analyzer & AI Financial Advisor 💡🤖
+# Bank Transaction Analysis using AI

 ## 🚀 About the Project